The White Stripes: 1997–1999: Early years, formation and The White Stripes

-From the beginning, they established certain motifs: publicly pretending to be brother and sister, outfitting their production in only black, red, and white, and heavily using the number "three".
-White has explained that they used these colors to distract from the fact that they were young, white musicians playing "black music".
-They were also noted for their lack of a bass player, and their general refusal to be interviewed separately.

 The White Stripes had their first live performance on August 14, 1997, at the Gold Dollar bar in Detroit.
 They began their career as part of the Michigan underground garage rock scene, playing with local bands such as the Hentchmen, the Dirtbombs, the Gories, and Rocket 455.
 In 1998, Dave Buick—owner of an independent, Detroit-based, garage-punk label called Italy Records—approached the band at a bar and asked if they would like to record a single.
 Jack initially declined, believing it would be too expensive, but he eventually reconsidered when he realized that Buick was offering to pay for it.
 Their debut single, "Let's Shake Hands", was released on vinyl in February 1998 with an initial pressing of 1,000 copies.
 This was followed in October 1998 by the single "Lafayette Blues" which, again, was only released on vinyl with 1,000 copies.